How much money do you have to make to file taxes? What is the minimum income to file taxes?

 Tax Filing Online

-Now that you know how much money you have to make to file taxes, you can go ahead and file your taxes online right now for free with TurboTax!
+Now that you know how much money you have to make to file taxes, go ahead and file your free federal and state taxes online with TurboTax!

 I always laugh a little when I see articles about paying your taxes in the US.